 We have considered this outlook as part of the significant estimates and assumptions that are inherent in our financial statements, including the collectability of billed and unbilled receivables, the estimation of revenue, and the fair value of our reporting units, tangible and intangible assets and contingent consideration.
-With regard to collectability of receivables, we believe we may continue to face atypical delays in client payments going forward.
 Although the primary revenue impact of the pandemic has been on certain discretionary lines of business, non-discretionary lines of business have also been, to some extent, adversely affected and may be adversely affected in the future.
 Further, reduced economic activity or disruption in insurance markets could reduce the demand for or the extent of insurance coverage.
-For example, in 2020, we saw instances where the reduced demand for air travel reduced the extent of insurance coverage needed.
 Also, the increased frequency and severity of coverage disputes between our clients and (re)insurers arising out of the pandemic could increase our professional liability risk.
+In 2021, global labor market shifts have become more pronounced, having a negative effect on workforce availability, which could hamper our ability to grow our capacity on pace with increasing demand for our services.
+We expect the market for talent to remain highly competitive for at least the next several months.
 We will continue to monitor the situation and assess any implications to our business and our stakeholders.

 The extent to which COVID-19 impacts our business and financial position will depend on future developments, which are difficult to predict.
 These future developments may include the severity and scope of the COVID-19 outbreak, which may unexpectedly change or worsen, and the types and duration of measures imposed by governmental authorities to contain the virus or address its impact.
-We continue to expect that the COVID-19 pandemic will negatively impact our revenue and operating results in fiscal 2021.
+We continue to expect that the COVID-19 pandemic and the related impacts on the wider economic environment will negatively impact our revenue and operating results in fiscal 2021.
 We believe that these trends and uncertainties are similar to those faced by other comparable registrants as a result of the pandemic.